 With openhearted non-judgement and dancing grace, author Jené Jackson navigates the spirals of being a writer/editor, singer, actor, amateur photographer, and–the WILDEST–a single mother of three beloved souls.
 She grew up as a Nazarene pastor’s daughter and holds a B.A. in political science from Southern Nazarene University.
 Jené is active and embedded in the Colorado Springs arts community and has: run a bookstore, sold advertising, told stories onstage, acted in plays, sung in cabaret, hang glided at 2000 feet above the Earth (only once, dear reader, only once), and is regularly escorted by ravens and crows.

-If you would like Jené to speak at your event, conference, or festival on how to integrate the Wild, writing, memoir, or would like to schedule a WOO in your town, please use the the contact form below.
+If you would like Jené to speak at your event, conference, or festival on how to integrate the Wild, writing, memoir, please use the the contact form below.